 Although they largely escape our awareness, we use metacognitive monitoring constantly during learning to determine how to study information that needs to be remembered at a later time as well as how much time we should spend studying that information.
 A large focus of my research on the relationship between monitoring and control is on the decisions that learners make during studying when introduced to certain task manipulations, such as the difficulty of the items being studied or the wording of the instructions that are presented before learning even begins.
 [P4]

-I work with researchers at the 711th Human Performance Wing at the Air Force Research Laboratory (AFRL) to examine behavioral and computational accounts of human cognition, such as the effects of fatigue during sustained vigilance tasks.
-I use a wide variety of modeling techniques, such as ACT-R and multilevel modeling, to capture individual differences in memory and attention.
+I worked with researchers at the 711th Human Performance Wing at the Air Force Research Laboratory (AFRL) to examine behavioral and computational accounts of human cognition, such as the effects of fatigue during sustained vigilance tasks.
+I used a wide variety of modeling techniques, such as ACT-R and multilevel modeling, to capture individual differences in memory and attention.

 As a graduate student at Georgia Tech, my primary research focus was age differences in episodic memory and memory awareness (metamemory).
 I helped design, run, and examine the results of behavioral studies that ranged from simple paired-associates learning to large-scale word norms using a number of statistical and computational techniques.
 Along with my research, I designed a graduate-level statistics lab curriculum that focused on the use of the R programming language.